pdsullivan/PersonalWebSite/README.md

 ===============
 This is my personal website you can find it at www.pdsullivan.com.

-I will be adding some of the things that I am using on my site here (still to come).
+>One Page Scroll v1.2 for the scrolling features. http://www.thepetedesign.com/demos/onepage_scroll_demo.html

+>To store data I am useing Biggy by Rob Conery. https://github.com/robconery/biggy